scotts76/auditpol/README.md

 # auditpol
 Puppet module for managing local security policies on Windows machines

 This module uses auditpol to set local security policies.
-Creates a defined type audit::policy, which accepts 3 attributes, $policy, $success, and $failure
+Creates a defined type auditpol::policy, which accepts 3 attributes, $policy, $success, and $failure

 Multiple examples of usage in the profile::windows::audit class, but at a high level:

 ```
-audit::policy { $policy:
+auditpol::policy { $policy:
   success => true, #true/false
   failure => false, #true/false
 }